sethyvenatem/blockchain_story/README.md

 If possible, the script checks that the chapter data to sign is consistent with the genesis block.
 It looks through the working directory and uses the genesis block of the longest validated story if there is one.
 If not, it looks for a file called 'genesis\_block.json'.
 If neither are available, then the test is skipped.

-The script creates 3 files in the working directory:
+The script creates 2 or 3 files in the working directory:

 - the signed chapter data (\*.json file).
-- a \*.json file with the private and public keys
+- a \*.json file with the private and public keys (only if absent)
 - a \*.txt file with the chapter data displayed in an easily readable way.

 ### mining.py